Bishopscourt, County Kildare: House

-The fabric of the house was reconstructed to the design of Sir Richard Morrison in 1790.
+The fabric of the house at Bishopscourt was reconstructed to the design of Sir Richard Morrison in 1790.
 It was on the grounds of the estate that Daniel O'Connell fought a duel with John d'Esterre on 1 February 1815.
 Subsequently, the house burnt down in the 1950s and was rebuilt.

 At the walled west corner of the estate is a small blue door, and the adjacent road junction on the Straffan-Kill road is referred to as the Blue Door.

-Scott, Kennedy, McGillycuddy

-In 1838 Bishopscourt was sold by Frederick Ponsonby to The 3rd Earl of Clonmell, and in 1914 sold on to Edward Kennedy from Baronrath, at the time the most famous breeder of racehorses in Ireland.
-Kennedy's stallion The Tetrarch, standing at Bishopscourt, is confirmed as the most successful sire in the world in 1919.
+In 1838, Bishopscourt was sold by Frederick Ponsonby to John Henry Scott, the 3rd Earl of Clonmell, and in 1914 sold on to Edward Kennedy from Baronrath, at the time one of the most famous breeders of racehorses in Ireland.
+Kennedy's stallion The Tetrarch, standing at Bishopscourt, was the most successful sire in the world in 1919.
 In 1938 the house passed to Edward's daughter Patricia (Tiggie) Kennedy and her husband, Dermot McGillycuddy, heir to Senator McGillycuddy of the Reeks, an ancient clan chiefdom from County Kerry.
 Edward Kennedy's son Major DM (John) Kennedy won an MC at Anzio whilst serving with 1st Battalion Irish Guards and was later killed at Terporten Castle in Germany in February 1945.

-It is now home to the Farrell family.
+Bishopscourt house is now home to the Farrell family.